bluesky/tiled/docs/source/tutorials/navigation.md

 catalog = from_uri("http://localhost:8000")
 ```

-A Catalog is a nested strucutre of data.
+A Catalog is a nested structure of data.
 Conceptually, it corresponds well to
-a directory of files or heirarhcical structure like an HDF5 file.
+a directory of files or hierarchical structure like an HDF5 file.

 Tiled provides a utility for visualizing Catalog's nested structure.